 When you first get yourself into any financial agreement, you can never predict what may happen in the future.
-Some car finance deals can run for as long as five years and anything could happen in that time.
+Some car finance deals can run for as long as seven years and anything could happen in that time.

 Circumstances can change at the drop of a hat and you may find your situation is very different two years into your car finance agreement than it was when you first took it out.

 For example, you may, unfortunately, lose your job and can't keep up with the payments, or other big life choices could come along such as falling pregnant or wanting to get married.

 Do you want to refinance your car and save money on your monthly repayments?
 Sign up today and see how Car Credible can help you.

 In an instance like the above, you may just find what you could previously afford is no longer obtainable for you and you will want to look at ways you can reduce your monthly outgoings on certain things.

 Rather than try to juggle all of your payments and not seek help and advice, you should reach out to your lender to see what options are available to you to help you avoid spiralling into debt or missing payments.

 If you have a Personal Contract Purchase (PCP) or Hire Purchase (HP) agreement, it should be easier for you to find some flexibility in your repayments due to you dealing directly with a lender that owns the car.

 It may be slightly more tricky if you have taken out a personal loan, as you will own the car outright yourself and be making your monthly repayments to your bank or building society.
 However, there are still things you can do to help yourself.